aneasystone/github-trending/README.md

 ## Html

+* 【2023-03-28】[josephrocca / OpenCharacters](https://github.com/josephrocca/OpenCharacters) - Simple little web interface for creating characters and chatting with them.
+It's basically a single HTML file - no server.
+Share characters using a link (character data is stored within the URL itself).
+All chat data is stored in your browser using IndexedDB.
+Currently only supports OpenAI APIs, but can add more later.
 * 【2023-03-27】[rammcodes / WowFolio](https://github.com/rammcodes/WowFolio) - Wowfolio🦄- A Simple & Clean Portfolio Template For Developers👨‍💻
 * 【2023-03-27】[drshahizan / learn-php](https://github.com/drshahizan/learn-php) - This course is designed to introduce students the fundamental of knowledge, technologies and components for web application developments.
 The basic topics includes the standard HTML for content creation, CSS for content presentation, JavaScript for client-side logics, PHP for server-side logics and MySQL for data processing.
 * 【2023-03-27】[coolwanglu / pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) - Convert PDF to HTML without losing text or format.